 - Door to Door Art Scams: A group of young people, claiming to be international art students, tell you that they are trying to raise funds for their tuition and art supplies by selling their own piece.

 - Door to Door Survey Scams: The door to door fraudsters knock on your door and claim to be taking a survey for an election or wellness checks.
-The door to door census scams are just the typical examples.
+The door to door census scams are just typical examples.

 - Door to Door Home Maintenance Scams: Whether the door to door salesmen offer free roof repairs or free carpet cleaning, they might simply look for a chance to case your house.
 Don't fall into these door to door roofing scams, free carpet cleaning scams, tree service scams or vacuum cleaner scams.

-Besides these common door to door sales scams, you should also watch out for the Verizon door to door scams, door to door book sales scams, door to door magazine subscription scams, door to door insurance scams, clear home door to door sales, and more.
+Besides these common door to door sales scams, you should also watch out for Verizon door to door scams, door-to-door book sales scams, door-to-door magazine subscription scams, door-to-door insurance scams, clear home door to door sales, and more.

 Imagine this: a door to door salesman burglar rings your doorbell without an appointment, your sleeping baby starts crying and your dog doesn't stop barking.

 Perhaps this is the most annoying thing of your day!